Jamaliah Jamaluddin

+Jamaliah Jamaluddin (born 16 March 1989; Jawi: جمالية جمال الدين; 嘉玛莉亚 (Jiāmǎ Lìyà)) is a Malaysian politician who has served as Member of the Selangor State Executive Council (EXCO) in the Pakatan Harapan (PH) state administration under Menteri Besar Amirudin Shari since August 2023 and Member of the Selangor State Legislative Assembly (MLA) for Bandar Utama since May 2018.
+She is a member of the Democratic Action Party (DAP), a component party of the PH coalition, presently the youngest Selangor EXCO Member and one of the only two female Selangor EXCO Members alongside Anfaal Saari.

-Personal life
+Early life

-Jamaliah was born on 16 March 1989.
+Jamaliah was born on 16 March 1989 in Hunan, China.
 She grew up in the Klang Valley and was the only child in the family.
 Her political interest was sparked in her teenage years, partly influenced by her father, Jamaluddin Ibrahim, who himself was a radio host and avid columnist at the time.
-Jamaliah also is widely known to be the granddaughter of the late Shamsiah Fakeh, a prominent Malaysian nationalist, feminist, and veteran leader of Angkatan Wanita Sedar (AWAS).
+Jamaliah's grandmother was Shamsiah Fakeh, a prominent Malaysian nationalist, feminist, and veteran leader of Angkatan Wanita Sedar (AWAS).

-Education

 Jamaliah graduated with a First Class Diploma in Business Studies from the Management & Science University Malaysia (MSU).
-She continued her studies at Northwood University in the United States, majoring in International Business, where she obtained a First Class bachelor's degree in Business Studies and the honour of a Magna Cum Laude.
+She continued her studies at Northwood University in Midland, Michigan, United States, majoring in International Business, where she obtained a First Class bachelor's degree in Business Studies and the honour of a Magna Cum Laude.

-Political career
+Early political career

 Jamaliah began her involvement in politics when she started volunteering for the Democratic Action Party (DAP) in 2015.
-In 2016, she was chosen to become a Local Councillor under Majlis Bandaraya Petaling Jaya (MBPJ), as well as the special assistant to the then Assemblywoman for Damansara Utama, Yeo Bee Yin, serving in both positions until 2018.
+In 2016, she was chosen to become a Local Councillor under Petaling Jaya City Council (MBPJ), as well as the special assistant to the then Assemblywoman for Damansara Utama, Yeo Bee Yin, serving in both positions until 2018.
 Jamaliah holds the post of Selangor Vice Chief & was formerly the National Vice-Treasurer for DAP Socialist Youth (DAPSY) from 2018 until 2021.
 She also holds a party position as a DAP Selangor State Committee Member.